A novel reverberation mapping method for blazars: Introduction

 \section{Introduction}

-Active galactic nuclei (AGNs) are among the brightest objects in the Universe, and have a supermassive black hole (SMBH) at their centers.
+Active galactic nuclei (AGNs) are among the brightest objects in the universe, and have a supermassive black hole (SMBH) at their centers.
 The accretion process of SMBH leads to distinct radiative structural components, including the accretion disk and the broad-line region (BLR).
 The BLR consists of high-velocity gas, which is mainly photoionized by the ultraviolet (UV) and optical photons from the accretion disk.
 The profile of the broad emission lines traces the kinematic and spatial distribution of the gas \citep{1995PASP..107..803U}.
 The luminosity variation of the accretion disk will lead to the time-delay responses of the emission-lines (e.g., \citealt{1992ApJ...392..470P,2002ApJ...581..197P,2004ApJ...606..749K,2012ApJ...747...30P,2015ApJS..217...26B,2015ApJ...804..138H}).
-This time delay can be measured by using methods such as the discrete correlation function (DCF, \citealt{1988ApJ...333..646E}), the interpolated cross-correlation function (ICCF, \citealt{1998ApJ...501...82P}), and the local cross-correlation function (LCCF, \citealt{1999PASP..111.1347W}) to estimate the size of the BLR.Assuming the virial motion of BLR gas, the mass of the SMBH can be estimated from the lag and the full width at half maximum (FWHM) of the broad emission lines, with the inclusion of a virial factor $f$ that accounts for the geometry and kinematics of the BLR.
+This time delay can be measured using methods such as the discrete correlation function (DCF; \citealt{1988ApJ...333..646E}), the interpolated cross-correlation function (ICCF; \citealt{1998ApJ...501...82P}), the local cross-correlation function (LCCF; \citealt{1999PASP..111.1347W}), and the running optimal average (ROA) method \citep{2021MNRAS.508.5449D}, among others, to estimate the size of the BLR.
+Assuming the virial motion of BLR gas, the mass of the SMBH can be estimated from the lag and the full width at half maximum (FWHM) or line dispersion ($\sigma_{\rm line}$) of the broad emission lines, with the inclusion of a virial factor $f$ that accounts for the geometry and kinematics of the BLR.
 This technique is known as reverberation mapping (RM, \citealt{1993PASP..105..247P})